g3co/4hbty/README.md

-# Rakia Technical Assessment
+# Technical Assessment

-This repository contains solutions for both the logical test and technical test components of the Rakia technical assessment.
+This repository contains solutions for both the logical test and technical test components of technical assessment.

 ## Project Structure